GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # https://github.com/ralphbean/bugwarrior/issues
   #multiprocessing = False

+  # This section is for configuring notifications when bugwarrior-pull runs,
+  # and when issues are created, updated, or deleted by bugwarrior-pull.
+  # Currently only growlnotify (v2) on Mac OS X is supported.
+To configure,
+  # first install the gntp library ("pip install gntp").
+Then adjust the settings
+  # below.
+  [notifications]
+  # notifications = True
+  # binary = growlnotify
+  # finished_querying_sticky = False
+  # task_crud_sticky = True

   # This is a github example.
 It says, "scrape every issue from every repository
   # on http://github.com/ralphbean.
 It doesn't matter if ralphbean owns the issue
   # or not."